-Many must have pondered on how to keep pancakes warm for their breakfast.
-Pancakes are only delicious and fluffy when they’ve just cooked.
+Many have agreed that pancakes are a beautiful choice for breakfast.
+However, they are only delicious and fluffy when they’ve just cooked.
 As soon as they turn cold, pancakes will turn dense and bland.

 What Are The Best Way To Keep Pancakes Warm?

-There are various ways to keep pancakes warm.
+If you don’t want to go through the various steps to reheat pancakes, how about learning the ways to keep pancakes warm?
 Here are the 5 most common ones:

 - Aluminum Foil